Democrats Fear Losing U.S. House Special Election In Southern California

 But progressive activists say protesters like the Enoses represent a fringe position.
 Polling shows Californians are more concerned about shelter-in-place orders ending prematurely.

-But Schardein admits the recent 'open up' demonstrations are one way for Republicans to energize their conservative base ahead of the special election.
+Schardein says the recent "open up" demonstrations are one way for Republicans to energize their conservative base ahead of the special election.

 "It was a whole bunch of people wearing Make America Great Again hats," she said.
 "From all appearances, it was just a political rally."